 So far I have visited 56 countries on 6 continents.
 My favorite countries I have visited include Kenya, Mexico, and Thailand.
 My favorite cities are Los Angeles, Nairobi, Bangkok, and Tijuana.
 A long term goal of mine is to visit every country.

-To learn a bit about me, check out these articles:
+To learn a bit about me, check out a few of my travel stories:

 Subscribe to My Newsletter to receive new posts and exclusive content!